 Risks during pregnancy

-It isn't yet known how frequently COVID-19 causes problems during pregnancy or affects the health of the baby after birth.
-Some research suggests that pregnant women with COVID-19 are more likely to have a premature birth and their babies are more likely to be admitted to a neonatal unit.
+Some research suggests that pregnant women with COVID-19 are also more likely to have a premature birth and cesarean delivery, and their babies are more likely to be admitted to a neonatal unit.

 Contact your health care provider right away if you have COVID-19 symptoms or if you've been exposed to someone with COVID-19.
-It's recommended that you are tested for the virus that causes COVID-19, if testing supplies are available.
+It's recommended that you get tested for the COVID-19 virus.
 Call your health care provider ahead of time to tell him or her about your symptoms and possible exposure before going to your appointment.

 If you have COVID-19 and are pregnant, your treatment will be aimed at relieving symptoms and may include getting plenty of fluids and rest, as well as using medication to reduce fever, relieve pain or lessen coughing.
 If you're very ill, you may need to be treated in the hospital.